-1. The organisation must have a procedure to check the competence, availability and capability of the entity responsible for maintenance delivery before placing maintenance orders.
-This requires that the maintenance workshops are duly qualified to decide upon the requirements for technical competences in the maintenance delivery function.

-2. The organisation must have a procedure for the composition of the work package and for the issue and release of the maintenance order.
+- 1. The organisation must have a procedure to check the competence, availability and capability of the entity responsible for maintenance delivery before placing maintenance orders.
+This requires that the maintenance workshops are duly qualified to decide upon the requirements for technical competences in the maintenance delivery function. - 2.
+The organisation must have a procedure for the composition of the work package and for the issue and release of the maintenance order.

-3. The organisation must have a procedure to send vehicles for maintenance in due time.

-4. The organisation must have a procedure to manage the removal of vehicles from operation for maintenance or when defects have been identified.

-5. The organisation must have a procedure to define the necessary control measures applied to the maintenance delivered and the release to service of the vehicles.

-6. The organisation must have a procedure to issue a notice to return to operation, taking into account the release to service documentation.

-7. When the competence management (CM) process is applied to the fleet maintenance management function, at least the return to operation must be taken into account.

-8. When the information process is applied to the fleet maintenance management function, at least the following elements need to be provided to the maintenance delivery function:

-- (a) applicable rules and technical specifications; - (b) the maintenance plan for each vehicle; - (c) a list of spare parts, including a sufficiently detailed technical description of each part to allow like-for-like replacement with the same guarantees; - (d) a list of materials, including a sufficiently detailed description of their use and the necessary health and safety information; - (e) a dossier that defines the specifications for activities affecting safety and contains intervention and in-use restrictions for components;

-- (f) a list of components or systems subject to legal requirements and a list of these requirements (including brake reservoirs and tanks for the transport of dangerous goods); - (g) all additional relevant information related to safety according to the risk assessment performed by the organisation.

-9. When the information process is applied to the fleet maintenance management function, at least the return to operation, including restrictions on use relevant to users (railway undertakings and infrastructure managers), needs to be communicated to interested parties.

-- 10. When the documentation process is applied to the fleet maintenance management function, at least the following elements need to be recorded: - (a) maintenance orders; - (b) return to operation, including restrictions on use relevant to railway undertakings and infrastructure managers.
+- 3. The organisation must have a procedure to send vehicles for maintenance in due time. - 4.
+The organisation must have a procedure to manage the removal of vehicles from operation for maintenance or when safe operation is impaired or when needs of maintenance affect the normal operation. - 5.
+The organisation must have a procedure to define the necessary control measures applied to the maintenance delivered and the release to service of the vehicles. - 6.
+The organisation must have a procedure to issue a notice of return to operation, including the definition of restrictions of use to ensure the safe running by taking into account the release to service documentation. - 7.
+When the competence management (CM) process is applied to the fleet maintenance management function, at least the return to operation must be taken into account. - 8.
+When the information process is applied to the fleet maintenance management function, at least the following elements need to be provided to the maintenance delivery function: - (a) applicable rules and technical specifications; - (b) the maintenance plan for each vehicle; - (c) a list of spare parts, including a sufficiently detailed technical description of each part to allow like-for-like replacement with the same guarantees; - (d) a list of materials, including a sufficiently detailed description of their use and the necessary health and safety information; - (e) a dossier that defines the specifications for activities affecting safety and contains intervention and in-use restrictions for components; - (f) a list of components or systems subject to legal requirements and a list of these requirements (including brake reservoirs and tanks for the transport of dangerous goods); - (g) application of the common safety methods related to the risk evaluation and assessment methods as adopted pursuant to Article 6.1(a) of Directive (EU) 2016/798 for assessment of changes affected the fleet maintenance management function. - 9.
+When the information process is applied to the fleet maintenance management function, at least the return to operation, including restrictions on use relevant to users (railway undertakings and infrastructure managers), needs to be communicated to interested parties. - 10.
+When the documentation process is applied to the fleet maintenance management function, at least the following elements need to be recorded: - (a) maintenance orders: - (b) return to operation, including restrictions on use relevant to railway undertakings and infrastructure managers.